apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 ## Populate Step 1
 Click the name of step 1 to open its edit view.

-Under the Endpoint Details tab, set JDBC URL `jdbc:h2:./database/sample;AUTO_SERVER=TRUE` which will be used by the test step to connect to the sample database.
-Here `./database/sample` in the URL equals to `<APITestBase_Data>/database/sample`.
+Under the Endpoint Details tab, set JDBC URL `jdbc:h2:<APITestBase_Data>/database/sample;AUTO_SERVER=TRUE`, replacing `<APITestBase_Data>` with the real directory you can get by clicking the `Open Data Folder` item in the ATB system tray menu.
+The JDBC URL will be used by the test step to connect to the sample database.

 Then set Username and Password which can be found in `<APITestBase_Data>/config.yml`.

 Under the Invocation tab, enter below SQL script.
 ```